 In modern liberal democracies, the values we seek to protect are taken to include the right to life and the freedom to live a life we choose for ourselves.
 These seem to be grounded in some notion of the moral value of each of us as individual human beings.
 Valuing life and life choices seem pretty straight-forward at first.
 But it doesn’t take long to discover that this is actually treacherous ground.
 When does life start?
 When does it end?
 For whom, how long, and under what conditions do we prolong life?
 And freedom to do what or from what?
 So if the values of life and freedom are not as clear cut as they first seem, how do we decide what they really mean or if they are even the values we want most to protect?

-I started the previous paragraph by saying that ” in modern liberal democracies“, we take certain values as foundational.
 What difference does it make that we are democratic in our decision-making?
 What values are built into that social condition?
-Again the notion that we have value as individuals but also that we have an equal place, at least politically, in society.
+The notion that we have value as individuals shares space with having an equal place, at least politically, in society.

-And it isn’t long before you start asking questions like, who says and why?
+Who says what our values are and why?
 The Canadian constitution aims for peace, order, and good government.
 The American constitution seeks to protect life, liberty, and the pursuit of happiness.
 In France, its liberty, equality, and fraternity.
 The courts have their say too.
 What about you and me?
 Where do we figure in this?
 What do we have to say about what values matter most to us?
 Once every few years through the proxy of a vote?

 This suggests that the question of which values we want to secure in achieving justice is not entirely settled.
-In fact, I doubt it will ever be.
-Rather, I think we’re looking at one of those wicked problems that has no final solution but rather calls on us to put human relationships and social interactions at the center of our efforts to find better solutions.
+It may never be.
+Rather, we’re looking at one of those wicked problems that has no final solution but rather calls on us to put human relationships and social interactions at the center of our efforts to find better solutions.

 So if justice is about securing the values we care most about, and if those values are not only not self-evident but unlikely to ever be settled, what are we to do?
-It looks to me like we need to engaged in an on-going, informed multi-sectoral (political, legal, religious, social, academic, public) dialogue about the kind of justice we want and to call on our legal, political, and social institutions to be transparent about the values they are advancing as they act as our agents in effecting justice.
+We need to engage in an on-going, informed multi-sectoral (political, legal, religious, social, academic, public) dialogue about the kind of justice we want.
+We also need to call on our legal, political, and social institutions to be transparent about the values they are advancing as they act as our agents in effecting justice.